ncatlab/nlab-content/pages/6/3/9/6/6936/content.md

     | proj : A -> quotient A R
     | relate : forall (x y : A), R x y -> proj x == proj y

-This definition is translated into Coq from the Cubical Agda library.
+This definition is translated into Rocq from the Cubical Agda library.

 ### Disjunctions